Licensed mariner: Licensing by country

 In the United States, the United States Coast Guard grants licenses to members of the United States Merchant Marine in five categories: deck officers, engineers, staff officers, radio officers, and pilots.
 The United States Coast Guard has replaced paper licenses with the Merchant Mariners Credential which is a combination of the former Merchant Marine Officers license and Merchant Mariners Document in a small book that looks similar to a passport.
 Several States within the United States issue a state mariners license for use upon non-federal inland waters.
 Most of these states honor USCG Merchant Marine licenses as an alternative to state licensing.
 State licensing programs closely follow the federal guidelines for issuance of these licenses, including the requirements concerning professional maritime training and experience.

 In the United Kingdom, the Maritime and Coastguard Agency issue licenses, known as Certificates of Competency, in a similar fashion under the amended STCW convention.
+Previously, they were issued by the Board of Trade until 1927.

 In Canada, licenses are issued in accordance to STCW conventions by Transport Canada and are referred to as Certificates of Competencies as in the British system.